Ozempic Lawsuit

 Is there an Ozempic Class Action Lawsuit?

-No. At this time, semaglutide lawsuits are being pursued as individual claims on behalf of individuals who have suffered personal injuries and gastrointestinal problems from Ozempic, Wegovy and/or Rybelsus.
+No. At this time, there is not an Ozempic class action lawsuit.
+All semaglutide lawsuits are being pursued as individual claims on behalf of individuals who have suffered personal injuries and gastrointestinal problems from Ozempic, Wegovy and/or Rybelsus.

 It is possible future Ozempic class action lawsuits may be filed to seek medical monitoring for users who may face future risks after using the diet drugs, or to seek refunds from the drug makers for failing to adequately disclose the serious risks associated with the medication.
 However, gastroparesis lawsuits will involve unique damages for each individual plaintiff, and will not be litigated through a class action lawsuit for Ozempic, Wegovy or Rybelsus users.

-Ozempic lawsuits and Mounjaro lawsuits are being pursued for individuals throughout the United States, pointing to a growing body of medical research that has established a link between Ozempic and Mounjaro and gastrointestinal side effects that may cause several painful and debilitating injuries.
+Ozempic lawsuits and Mounjaro lawsuits are being pursued for individuals throughout the United States, pointing to a growing body of medical research that has established a link between Ozempic and Mounjaro and gastrointestinal injuries, vision loss and other severe side effects.

 Ozempic and Stomach Paralysis